 This function has been removed in compliance with the Windows Sockets 2 specification, revision 2.2.0.

 Blocking hooks are generally used to keep a single-threaded GUI application responsive during calls to blocking functions.
-Instead of using blocking hooks, an applications should use a separate thread (separate from the main GUI thread) for network activity.
+Instead of using blocking hooks, an application should use a separate thread (separate from the main GUI thread) for network activity.